 Just like any other industry, the music industry is sometimes caught in the middle of a hype.
 In 2010 you couldn’t read a music blog or magazine without coming across at least one of today’s more authentic Soul albums.
 It was literally everywhere.
 Not that they appeared out of thin air.
 This type of music never went away but all of a sudden it was being noticed agian and found its way to the mainstream audience.
 Timmion Records and Daptone Records were among the labels that led the pack and still are going strong.
 Both started life around the year of 2000 (Daptone even earlier if you take its predecessor Desco Records in account), but there are far more smaller independent labels putting out great authentic Soul music for those who put in a little effort.
 In the wake of this Soul revival, which thrived on a newfound appreciation of craftsmanship and authenticity as the producers recorded mostly on analogue equipment with a real studio band like in the old days, there was more room for music like it and other genres soon followed suit.
 Sounds resonating from the shores of Cuba to the bustling streets of Kingston, everyone seems to be able to tap into this newfound appreciating for authentic music.
 So once more you could also enjoy the sweet sound of Rocksteady being played by bands of a newer generation.
 Two of the albums that I particularly loved was Nothing More To Say by the The Frigthnrs which I included in the first article that I ever published and Beware by Jr. Thomas and The Volcanos.
-The latter, I haven’t written about before, so while I was enjoying some free days this week I took the opportunity and started writing about Junior Thomas and The Volcanos.
+So while I was enjoying some free days this week I took the opportunity and started writing about Junior Thomas and The Volcanos.